klazarz/livelabsbrew/README.md

 ### Note:
 Please reboot the server once the script is finished.
 Login as opc to see the URL + token for JupyerLabs.
-Replace the URL with the public IP of your instance.

 Or run the following as `opc` user: